sergey-sw/sergey-sw/README.md

 Hello 👋 for humans and web 🕷️ crawlers!

-I'm an engineering leader with 10+ years of experience in tech industry.
-My career path started in software development (backend systems, java, system design, big data, highload, distributed systems) and gradually shifted into tech management.
-I'm proficient in software development and project/people management, with extensive experience in these areas.
-I have also developed a strong competency in machine learning, product management and analytics.
+I’m an engineering leader with 10+ years of experience in the tech industry.
+My career started in software development (first backend systems and java, then computer science and big data, then highload, sre and distributed systems) and gradually shifted into tech management.
+I have extensive hands-on experience in software development and project/people management, gained through intensive work in related positions.
+During the years I’ve also developed competencies in analytics, data science and product management.

-Now I am leading [Search, Ads, RecSys] department at [Ozon](https://www.ozon.ru/) — popular ecommerce marketplace in Russia.
+My professional interests are related to the above competencies, both business and engineering oriented.
+I enjoy the process of finding solutions to problems, thinking through the optimal implementation and assembling the final solution.
+These diverse activities require the coordination of various teams and, therefore, the skills to manage them.

+Currently I’m responsible for search, ads, recommendations and ML infra at [Ozon](https://www.ozon.ru/), a leading ecommerce marketplace in Russia & CIS.

 <hr/>